TateStaples/SatSwarm/extensions.md

 This requires each node to be able to recieve more than one message per clock cycle.
 This could also be

+## Fast Forking
+We can probably say forks often take 1 cycle because you can start processing the clauses as they come in

 ## Clause Learning
 This is probably not going to happen because the implementation sounds complicated, propagation of learned clauses sounds moderately difficult, and such.